 In 2016, Oceana commissioned the most comprehensive scientific study ever made on the status of European fish stocks and their potential productivity, if sustainably managed.
 On the basis of the biological results, Oceana has commissioned this year another study to analyze the social and economic potential from rebuilding EU fisheries to sustainable levels.
-The findings confirm that by recovering EU fish stocks to sustainable levels in less than 10 years and by applying urgent political changes, fisheries, fisheries and the EU economies could yield its benefits.
+The findings confirm that by recovering EU fish stocks to sustainable levels in less than 10 years and by applying urgent political changes, fisheries and the EU economies could yield its benefits.

 The European Union (EU) is the third largest fish producer in the world, but a mismanagement of fisheries by European politicians has allowed for a serious decline of a valuable and public resource.

 Currently 64% of European fish stocks are overfished, with 42% of stocks overexploited in the North East Atlantic and more than 90% of stocks overfished in the Mediterranean.
 This situation poses a serious threat to the health of the fish stocks, and the social and economic welfare of communities and associated sectors that depend on the fishing activity.
 The study demonstrates what should be obvious to us all: by killing fisheries resources, EU governments are killing the fishing industry.
 This is why Oceana has been actively campaigning to stop overfishing, as sustainable fishing would not only benefit the environment, but also the economy and the society as a whole.

 More specifically, the study concludes that recovering fisheries, which could happen in less than 10 years, would increase:

 - value of landings by 2.4 billion euros per year (+56%)